-It’s essential to understand China’s unique business features to adapt western marketing model to the Chinese market.
-Hertz, for example, failed to capitalize the market trying to launch a traditional car hire service.
-Chinese car hire firm eHi however quickly realized that offering an additional chauffeur-driven service could be more appealing in China’s gridlocked streets, an option which today accounts for over 50 percent of their revenue.
+It’s essential to understand China’s unique business features to adapt the western marketing model to the Chinese market.
+Hertz, for example, failed to capitalize on the market by trying to launch a traditional car hire service.
+Chinese car hire firm eHi however quickly realized that offering an additional chauffeur-driven service could be more appealing in China’s gridlocked streets, an option that today accounts for over 50 percent of their revenue.

 Embracing Chinese social media with local content

 Building and promoting a brand via social media by circulating the right information to target consumer groups is a crucial strategy in the digital world, especially in China.
 Its digital population is estimated at 616.5 million social media users, which is more than the entire population of the European Union.
 China Daily stated in one of the articles that Chinese Internet users have spent over 39.8 billion hours on social media platforms in the first half of 2017.

 With the growing social media impact in China, Chinese consumers have built a deep trust towards the digital circle.
 More than half of post-90s consumers know about new products and brands via social media.
 Today, China hosts an ultra-consumerist society that drives retailers and brands to convert social media postings into profit.
 For example, if a consumer sees a product on Wechat moments, retailers should provide the option to purchase the product directly.
 By making the purchase process seamless, retailers lead their consumers to impulse buying without going through an extensive thought process on whether the product is necessary.